 - Add all of the remaining beans to the last layer, most of the sauce (reserve a little for the top) and the final two tortillas.

 - Tip the rest of the sauce onto the tortillas and top with the grated cheese.

-- Bake in the oven for 30 minutes until the cheese has browned then remove from the oven and allow the lasagne to rest for 10-15 minutes before serving.
+- Bake in the oven for 30 minutes until the cheese has browned.
+Remove from the oven and allow the lasagne to rest for 10-15 minutes before serving.

-The remaining coriander leaves can be used to make homemade salsa.
+The remaining coriander leaves can be used in homemade salsa or guacamole.